BA International StudiesAdd to shortlist

 Programme profile

-This programme [new for 2012] offers you a unique combination of regional studies, placed in an international setting and provides you with the opportunity to learn a foreign language.
+This programme offers you a unique combination of regional studies, placed in an international setting and provides you with the opportunity to learn a foreign language.

 After a broad introductory semester, you specialise in one of nine world regions and one of its languages.
 You analyse your area of choice from cultural, economic, historical and political angles and compare them within an international perspective.The programme is designed around three elements: core courses that introduce disciplinary concepts and that analyse the international setting, area courses that analyse the situation in a selected region from a disciplinary, and increasingly interdisciplinary, perspective and language courses that prepare students for access to the cultural context in the relevant language.